whamcloud/Online-Help/docs/api/rest_API.md

 ### <a name="1.1.1"></a>Prerequisites

-- Familiarity with managing Lustre using the manager server web interface provided with the Intel® Manager for Lustre* software.
+- Familiarity with managing Lustre* using the manager server web interface provided with the Manager for Lustre* software.
 - Familiarity with HTTP, including the meanings and conventions around the methods (e.g. GET, POST, DELETE) and status codes (e.g. 404, 200).
 - Competence in using a suitable high level programming language to write your API client and the libraries used with your language for HTTP network operations and JSON serialization.

-## <a name="1.2"></a>Overview of Lustre File Systems in the API
+## <a name="1.2"></a>Overview of Lustre* File Systems in the API

 ### <a name="1.2.1"></a>Terminology

-The terminology used in this document differs somewhat from that used when administering a Lustre file system manually.
-This document avoids referring to a host as an object storage server (OSS), metdata server (MDS), or management server (MGS) because, in a Lustre file system created using the Intel® Manager for Lustre* software, a host can serve targets of any of these types.
+The terminology used in this document differs somewhat from that used when administering a Lustre* file system manually.
+This document avoids referring to a host as an object storage server (OSS), metdata server (MDS), or management server (MGS) because, in a Lustre* file system created using the Manager for Lustre* software, a host can serve targets of any of these types.

 Lustre-specific terms used in this API include: